 Divorce can be uniquely stressful when children are involved.
 A father or mother facing the end of a marriage must consider what his or her relationship with the children will look like when all is said and done.

-As soon as divorce becomes a possibility, parent should find a knowledgeable family law attorney for advice and education about the law governing child custody matters and how things are likely to play out in the particular family’s situation.
+As soon as divorce becomes a possibility, parents should find a knowledgeable family law attorney for advice and education about the law governing child custody matters and how things are likely to play out in the particular family’s situation.
 This understanding provides the basis for making smart decisions about how to proceed through the divorce process.

 Massachusetts law establishes two kinds of parental custody, each of which can be jointly or solely held:

-- Physical custody: the right to have the child live with him or her and of supervision (if one parent has sole physical custody, the other parent gets “reasonable visitation” if in the child’s best interest)
+The right to have the child live with him or her and of supervision (if one parent has sole physical custody, the other parent gets “reasonable visitation” if in the child’s best interest)

 In Massachusetts, as in other states, the question the court asks in child custody is: what is in the children’s best interests?
-Parents have important legal rights vis-à-vis their children, but child custody law is more child centered than parent focused in crafting custody arrangements that best meet the kids’ unique interests.
+Parents have important legal rights vis-à-vis their children, but child custody law is more child-centered than parent-focused in crafting custody arrangements that best meet the kids’ unique interests.

 The parties may be able to negotiate a marital settlement agreement to settle the issues in the divorce, including custody.
 A negotiated settlement can be cheaper than litigation and the parties will each have input into the results.
 The agreement will still have to be approved as meeting the children’s best interests by the judge in the divorce proceeding.